 “I must get back to my canning.
 Winter is coming and the vegetables are starting to get overripe.
 Go check the sauerkraut for me.
 I’m not sure it’ll be as good as Great Grandma’s German recipe.
 I hope I didn’t miss any ingredients,” her grandma said.

 Walking into the backroom, she could smell the sauerkraut fermenting.
 She took a taste, and it was great; sour and soft, but not quite sour enough.
-“Seems to be coming along!”
+“Seems to be coming along.”
 Ivy shouted.

-“Great!
+“Great.
 Do you think your brother is coming for dinner?
 We’re having mashed potatoes, creamed corn, and pork boiled.”

 “I don’t know.
 I think he was going home.”